Elayaraja1609/LibraryManagementSystem/README.md

 ## Default Seeded Data
 The application starts with some default categories, such as Fiction, Non-Fiction, Science, History, Biography, and more.
 This data is automatically seeded in the Category table upon migration.
+By default added the username - admin and password - admin and do the authorization

 ## Usage
 * Once the application is running, open your browser and go to: